ChainDev162/ChainDev162/README.md

-## wsg, im A SHRIMP BALLER :fire:
+## 👋 wagwan, im A SHRIMP BALLER :fire:
 i do c# and py, mostly small projects, you know, nothing too extravagant.

 i also play mc, so if anyone wanna pvp hmu ‼️
-## can i use your code for my projects?
+## 💻 can i use your code for my projects?
-i mean sure, **even if you make money off it or make it closed source.** :shrug:
+sure, feel free to, even if you make money off it, one condition:
+**give me credit.**

 ## where can i reach you?
 discord: @kduq